9akashnp8/olx-web-scraper/README.md

   - [How it works](#how-it-works)

 ## About
-Using selenium, scrap olx.in for listings of any search query and get the data saved on a csv for later analysis.
+Using selenium, scrap olx id for listings of any search query and get the data saved on a csv for later analysis.

 ## Installation
 1. Clone repo: